build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 *Updating the requirements.txt*

 You may be wondering why the latest requirements.txt has not been set by the MWAA environment.
 The reason for this is that this is going to trigger an environment restart, and so this is likely something you want to think about before doing.
-You could automate this, and we would add the following to the deploy part of the CodeBuild deployment stage
+You could automate this, and we would add the following to the deploy part of the CodeBuild deployment stage:

 ```
 bucket_name=f"{bucket.bucket_name}"